lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 the impact of this vulnerability is quite severe.

 The 0-day was [tweeted](https://twitter.com/P0rZ9/status/1468949890571337731) along with a POC posted on [GitHub](https://github.com/tangxiaofeng7/apache-log4j-poc).
-Since this vulnerability is still very new, there isn't a CVE to track it yet.
+[CVE-2021-44228](https://github.com/advisories/GHSA-jfh8-c2jp-5v3q) has been newly allocated to this vulnerability.

 This post provides resources to help you understand the vulnerability and how to mitigate it for yourself.